 Your campaign is live!
 When your campaign first goes live, it's in stealth mode, meaning only investors with the direct link to your campaign can see it.
-Your job during this time is to bring the crowd — usually about 60% of it — with support from our team.
-Once you've raised $5,000, one of our Storytellers will polish your profile before it appears on our explore page.
-You have up to six months from your initial launch date to reach your minimum fundraising goal.
+Your job during this time is to bring the crowd — usually about 50% of it — with support from our team.
+You have up to four months from your initial launch date to reach your minimum fundraising goal.

-Once you reach $50,000 or your minimum goal, you can withdraw one lump sum once before the closing of your campaign.
+Once you reach your minimum goal, you can withdraw one lump sum once before the closing of your campaign.

 We’ve helped a lot of companies fundraise on Wefunder, and we’re here for you during this time.
 Check out the fundraising playbook we’ve put together with best practices, including advice from 300+ founders on how to run a successful campaign.
 Also be on the look out for regular check-ins from the Account Manager to talk strategy.
 If you want more advice, or have questions, don’t hesitate to reach out — your success is our success!